 Traffic lights with additional section

-An additional section of a traffic light with a green arrow on a black background, according to traffic rules, allows passage, but does not provide advantages during the crossing.
-Sometimes you can see the always burning green signal, which is made in the form of a plate with a solid green arrow.
-This means, according to the traffic rules, that the turn is allowed, despite the prohibiting traffic signals.
+An additional section of a traffic light with a green arrow on a black background according to traffic rules allows passage, but does not provide advantages during passing.
+Sometimes you can find an always-on green signal, which is made in the form of a sign with a solid green arrow.
+This means, according to traffic rules, that turning is allowed, despite the prohibitory traffic lights.

-Such traffic lights are installed in those places where it is necessary to organize conflict-free traffic at intersections.
-If a green light comes on at one of these traffic lights, then, crossing the intersection, you can not give way.
+Such traffic lights are installed in places where it is necessary to organize conflict-free traffic at intersections.
+If one of these traffic lights turns green, then when crossing the intersection, you don’t have to give way.
 To avoid emergency situations, personal traffic lights are placed above each lane, which show the direction of movement that is allowed from a particular lane.

 Reversible traffic lights

-To regulate traffic on the lanes of the carriageway, reversible traffic lights are used.
-These are special strip control knobs.
-At such traffic lights, from two to three signals can be placed: a red signal in the form of the letter "X" prohibits movement on a specific lane.
-Arrow Green colour, which is directed down, on the contrary, allows movement.
-A diagonal yellow arrow signals that the lane mode has been changed and shows in which direction you need to leave it.
+To regulate traffic along the roadway lanes, reversible traffic lights are used.
+These are special band control regulators.
+Such traffic lights can have from two to three signals: A red signal in the form of the letter “X” prohibits movement in a specific lane.
+Arrow Green colour, which is directed downwards, on the contrary, allows movement.
+A yellow diagonal arrow signals that the lane mode has changed and shows in which direction you need to leave it.

-Traffic lights to regulate traffic across a pedestrian crossing
+Traffic lights for regulating traffic through a pedestrian crossing

-Usually such traffic lights have only two types of signals: the first one permits, the second one prohibits.
-As a rule, they correspond to green and red.
+Typically, such traffic lights have only two types of signals: the first one allows, the second one prohibits.
+As a rule, they correspond to green and red colors.
 The signals themselves can be of different shapes.
-Often they are depicted as a stylized silhouette of a person: standing red and walking green.
-For example, in America, the prohibitory signal is carried out in the form of a raised red palm, which means “stop”.
-Sometimes the inscriptions are used: red "stop" and green "walk".
+They are often depicted as a stylized silhouette of a person: standing in red and walking in green.
+For example, in America, the prohibition signal is made in the form of a red raised palm, meaning “stop”.
+Sometimes the following inscriptions are used: red “stop” and green “walk”.
 In other countries, respectively, in other languages.

-On highways with busy traffic, traffic lights with automatic switching are installed.
-But there are times when you can switch the traffic light by pressing a special button, which allows you to cross the road for a certain time.
-For convenience, modern traffic lights are equipped with a digital time display.
-For blind people, sound devices are mounted in traffic lights.
+On highways with heavy traffic, traffic lights with automatic switching are installed.
+But there are cases when you can switch the traffic light by pressing a special button, which allows you to cross the road within a certain time.
+Modern traffic lights are equipped with a digital countdown display for convenience.
+For blind people, sound devices are installed in traffic lights.

 To regulate the movement of trams

-Tram traffic lights, as a rule, are placed in front of areas with limited visibility, long ups and downs, at the tram depot and in front of the switches.
-Tram signals are of two types: green and red.
-They are installed either to the right of the tracks, or they are hung in the center above the contact wire.
-Basically, such traffic lights notify tram drivers whether the path is busy further or not.
+A traffic light for a tram is usually placed in front of areas with limited visibility, long ascents and descents, at a tram depot and in front of switches.
+There are two types of traffic lights for trams: green and red.
+They are installed either to the right of the tracks or hung centrally above the contact wire.
+Basically, such traffic lights notify tram drivers whether the path further is busy or not.
 They do not regulate the movement of other vehicles and are purely individual.
 Their work is built automatically.

 Traffic lights: driving rules

-Round flashing lights mean the following: a static green signal permits the movement of vehicles or pedestrians, and a flashing green signal of a traffic light means that a prohibitory signal will light up soon, but for the time being, movement is allowed.
+The circular light signals mean the following: a static green signal allows the movement of vehicles or pedestrians, and a flashing green traffic light means that a prohibitory signal will soon come on, but for now movement is allowed.

-Interesting fact!Residents of large cities in general spend about six months of their lives waiting for a permitting traffic signal.
+Interesting fact!Residents of large cities generally spend about six months of their lives waiting for a traffic light.

 What does a yellow traffic light mean?
-It warns that the prohibiting signal will be replaced by a permissive one or vice versa, and prohibits movement for the duration of its action.
-A flashing yellow traffic light means that the section of the road on which this traffic light is located is not regulated.
+It warns that the prohibiting signal will be replaced by a permissive one or vice versa, and for the duration of its action it prohibits movement.
+Flashing yellow signal traffic light means that the section of the road on which this traffic light is located is not regulated.
 If it is located at an intersection and operates in this mode, then the intersection is unregulated.
-Drivers are guided by those articles of the traffic rules, which stipulate the passage of unregulated intersections.
+Drivers are guided by those articles of the traffic rules that stipulate the passage of unregulated intersections.
 A static and flashing red signal prohibits movement in any direction.

-Red and yellow traffic light signals lit at the same time indicate that it is forbidden to move further, and the green light will light up soon.
-The white-moon traffic signal informs that the signaling is in good order and you can continue driving.
+The red and yellow traffic lights that are on at the same time indicate that it is prohibited to move further, and the green light will soon turn on.
+The white-lunar traffic light signal informs that the alarm system is working and you can continue driving.
 Such traffic lights are installed on tram and railway tracks.

-Traffic light signals, which are in the form of arrows, mean the following: red, yellow and green arrows mean the same as round signals, only they act in a certain direction.
-An arrow that points to the left also permits a U-turn, if this does not prohibit the corresponding traffic sign next in priority.
+Traffic lights that look like arrows mean the following: red, yellow and green arrows mean the same thing as round signals, only they act in a certain direction.
+An arrow pointing to the left also allows a U-turn, unless the corresponding next priority traffic sign prohibits it.

 The green arrow of the additional section has a similar meaning.
-If this signal is off, or the red outline is on, it means that movement in this direction is prohibited.
-If the main green signal has a black outline arrow, then this means that there are other directions of movement besides those indicated by the additional section.
+If this signal is turned off or the red outline is on, it means that movement in this direction is prohibited.
+If the main green signal has a black outline arrow, then this means that there are other directions of movement than those indicated by the additional section.

-What is more important: a sign, traffic light or markings?
+What is more important: a sign, a traffic light or a marking?

 Traffic rules imply the following priority: the main one is the traffic controller, then the traffic light, then the sign and then the markings.
-The signals of the traffic controller are more important than traffic signals and the requirements of road signs.
+Traffic controller signals take precedence over traffic light signals and road sign requirements.
 They are mandatory.
-All traffic signals, except for the flashing yellow, are more significant than traffic signs.
-All road users are obliged to follow the instructions of the traffic controller, even if they contradict traffic lights, signs and markings.
+All traffic lights, except flashing yellow, are more significant than road signs.
+All road users are required to follow the instructions of the traffic controller, even if they contradict traffic lights, signs and markings.

-The German capital has a traffic light with thirteen signals.
-It is not so easy to immediately understand his testimony.
+In the capital of Germany there is a traffic light with thirteen signals.
+It is not so easy to understand his testimony right away.

-Red means "stop", green means "go", yellow means "hurry up and turn on this damn green!"
-Why these colors?
-Why not cyan, magenta and brown, for example?
+Red means “stop”, green means “go”, yellow means “hurry up and turn that damn green already!”
+Why these particular colors?
+Why not blue, purple and brown, for example?

-The answer to this question, as it turned out, was a little confusing, but there was still a certain meaning in it.
-The earliest traffic lights appeared for drivers, not motorists.
-They consisted of red and green barriers that were lowered in front of a gas lamp, which was quite dangerous in the event of a leak.
+The answer to this question, as it turned out, was a little confusing, but it still made some sense.
+The very first traffic lights appeared for drivers, not for motorists.
+They consisted of red and green barriers that were lowered in front of the gas lamp, which was quite dangerous in case of leakage.

 Red came from the train tracks

-Red symbolizes danger in many cultures, which is scientifically explained as follows: its light wave is the longest among all visible colors spectrum.
-This means that you will be able to see such a signal from the greatest possible distance.
-Thus, red meant stop long before the advent of automobiles.
-Ever since it replaced mechanical "wings" that rise and fall to signal if the path is clear.
-So, with this sorted out, it is not that difficult.
+The color red symbolizes danger in many cultures, which is scientifically explained as follows: light wave is the longest among all visible colors spectrum This means that you will be able to see such a signal from as far away as possible.
+Thus, the color red meant “stop” long before the advent of cars.
+Ever since it replaced mechanical “wings” that rose and fell to signal whether the path was clear.
+So, with that out of the way, it's not that difficult.

 Green primarily means “Attention!”

-Yellow stands for Attention because it is almost as visible as red
+Yellow means "Attention" because it is almost as visible as red

-With the advent of cars until the mid-90s, not all stop signals were red, some were yellow.
-It was decided to do so for the reason that at night in poorly lit areas it was difficult for drivers to notice the light that barely escaped from the red filter.
-Long time only used yellow to indicate the need to stop.
-It began in Detroit in 1915, the city that installed the first electric amber-colored traffic light five years later.
+With the advent of automobiles until the mid-90s, not all stop lights were red, some were yellow.
+It was decided to do this for the reason that at night in a poorly lit area it was difficult for drivers to notice the light barely escaping from behind the red filter.
+For a long time used only yellow to indicate the need to stop.
+It started in Detroit in 1915, a city that 5 years later installed the first electric traffic light with an “amber” color.

-But what happened to original meaning yellow signal?
-With the advent of electricity and new opportunities, the need to use it as a stop signal instead of red has disappeared.
-Therefore, the color remained as a warning sign to prepare.
+But what happened to original value yellow signal?
+With the advent of electricity and new possibilities, the need to use it as a stop signal instead of a red one disappeared.
+Therefore, the color remained as a sign warning that it was necessary to prepare.